ashawkey/kiuikit/docs/source/camera.md

 * azimuth in (-180, 180), from `+z (0/-360) --> +x (90/-270) --> -z (180/-180) --> -x (270/-90) --> +z (360/0)`

 ### API

+Note that the camera API is designed to be `numpy` based and un-batched!

 .. automodule:: kiui.cam
    :members: